The Impact & Benefits of Gratitude in the Workplace

 Gratitude in the workplace certainly impacts employee retention positively.

-Four in five respondents (81%) to Glassdoor’s Employee Appreciation Survey claimed they’re more motivated to work harder if their boss demonstrates appreciation for their efforts.
+Employees are more motivated to work harder if their boss demonstrates appreciation for their efforts.
 Not only do gratitude and recognition in the workplace motivate others to work harder, but they also motivate employees to stick around, aiding in improving the retention of employees.
 53% of respondents said they would be more likely to stay with an organization if they felt appreciated and recognized for their efforts.

 When asked how they prefer to be recognized and appreciated at work, money talks, of course.
 75% admitted they love to receive pay increases.
 However, non-monetary acts of recognition, inclusion, and acknowledgment ranked high as well.
 46% enjoy unexpected gifts or rewards, and 40% like to be involved in making decisions at work.
 These cost employers nothing, yet they make a huge impact on workplace morale.